carpentries-incubator/hpc-intro/_episodes/15-resources.md

 {: .output}

 Note that this will only show processes from our current session.
-To show all processes of a user, regardless of a session, you can use `ps -ef` and grep for your username.
+To show all processes you own
+(regardless of whether they are part of your current session or not), you can use `ps -ef` and `grep` for your username.

 ```
-ps -ef | grep yourUsername
+$ ps -ef | grep yourUsername
 ```
 {: .bash}
 ```